Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzServiceFabricNode.md

 ## SYNTAX

 ```
-Add-AzureRmServiceFabricNode -NumberOfNodesToAdd <Int32> [-ResourceGroupName] <String> [-Name] <String>
+Add-AzServiceFabricNode -NumberOfNodesToAdd <Int32> [-ResourceGroupName] <String> [-Name] <String>
  -NodeType <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use **Add-AzureRmServiceFabricNode** to add nodes to the specific node type.
+Use **Add-AzServiceFabricNode** to add nodes to the specific node type.
 You just need to specify the number of nodes you want to add to a node type.

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Add-AzureRmServiceFabricNode -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NumberOfNodesToAdd 2 -NodeTypeName 'nt1'
+PS c:> Add-AzServiceFabricNode -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NumberOfNodesToAdd 2 -NodeTypeName 'nt1'
 ```

 This command will add 2 nodes to the node type 'n1'.